 Prevention of shingles can be achieved only by taking the Herpes zoster vaccine or the shingles vaccine, Shingrix.
 CDC recommends it for people of 50 years and above.
 The vaccine is given in two doses, with the second dose administered after two to six months of the first one.
 Shingrix is more than 90% effective, and you will be immune at least for about seven years from the time of vaccination (9).

 If pregnant women contract the disease, they should not get the vaccination until post-delivery.
 Women who have had Shingrix vaccination are recommended to wait for at least one month to get pregnant (10).
-Since the virus can be transferred from a person with shingles to another person, it is better to stay away from infected people for the safety of yourself and your fetus.
+Since the virus can be transferred from a person with shingles to another person, it is better to stay away from infected people and maintain good hygiene for the safety of yourself and your fetus.

 What Are The Complications Of Shingles During Pregnancy?